arhohuttunen/arhohuttunen.com/content/junit5/getting-started/junit-5-assertions.md

 Actual   :Person{firstName='John', lastName='Doe'}
 ```

-The expected and actual objects have the exact same field values but `assertEquals()` still fails.
+The expected and actual objects have the same field values, but `assertEquals()` still fails.
 What is going on?

-The reason is that Java object equality is compared using the `equals()` method.
+The reason is that Java object equality uses the `equals()` method for comparison.
 The default implementation of the `equals()` method checks if two object references refer to the same object.
-This is why the assertion fails.
+The assertion fails because of this.

 {{% callout note %}}
 **Additional reading:**